FH-Tutorials/DotNetCoreDemo/README.md

 ./build.sh
 ```

-When that script is executed the application is build using the "dotnet" command.
+When that script is executed it is build the visual studio solution using the "dotnet" command.
 Afterwards the docker container is provisioned in order to host the application.

 ## Running the Application